 Underwriter Number of Units

 Aegis Capital Corp.
-1,882,353

-Total 1,882,353
+Total

-The underwriter is committed to purchase all the Units offered by us, other than those covered by the over-allotment option to purchase additional shares of common stock and/or Warrants described below, if it purchases any Units.
-The obligations of the underwriter may be terminated upon the occurrence of certain events specified in the underwriting agreement.
-Furthermore, pursuant to the underwriting agreement, the underwriter's obligations are subject to customary conditions, representations and warranties contained in the underwriting agreement, such as receipt by the underwriter of officers' certificates and legal opinions.
+The underwriters are committed to purchase all the units offered by us, other than those covered by the over-allotment option to purchase additional shares of common stock and/or warrants described below, if they purchase any units.
+The obligations of the underwriters may be terminated upon the occurrence of certain events specified in the underwriting agreement.
+Furthermore, pursuant to the underwriting agreement, the underwriters' obligations are subject to customary conditions, representations and warranties contained in the underwriting agreement, such as receipt by the underwriters of officers' certificates and legal opinions.

-We have agreed to indemnify the underwriter against specified liabilities, including liabilities under the Securities Act, and to contribute to payments the underwriter may be required to make in respect thereof.
+We have agreed to indemnify the underwriters against specified liabilities, including liabilities under the Securities Act, and to contribute to payments the underwriters may be required to make in respect thereof.

-The underwriter is offering the Units, shares of common stock and Warrants subject to prior sale, when, as and if issued to and accepted by it, subject to approval of legal matters by its counsel and other conditions specified in the underwriting agreement.
-The underwriter reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+The underwriters are offering the units, shares of common stock and warrants subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel and other conditions specified in the underwriting agreement.
+The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.

-We have granted the underwriter an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriter to purchase up to an aggregate of up to 282,352 additional shares of common stock, representing 15% of the shares sold in the offering and/or up to 564,704 additional Warrants, representing 15% of the Warrants sold in the offering.
-The purchase price to be paid per additional share will be equal to the public offering price of one Unit, less the purchase price per Warrant included within the Unit and the underwriting discount.
-The purchase price to be paid per additional Warrant will be \$0.01.
-If this option is exercised in full to purchase shares of common stock only, the total price to the public will be \$9,200,000 and the total net proceeds, before expenses, to us will be \$8,372,000.
-If this option is exercised in full to purchase Warrants only, the total price to the public will be \$8,005,647 and the total net proceeds, before expenses, to us will be \$7,285,647.
+We have granted the underwriters an over-allotment option.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase up to an aggregate of additional shares of common stock and/or warrants to purchase up to additional shares of common stock (equal to 15% of the common stock and warrants included in the units sold in the offering) in any combination thereof, at the public offering price per share and per warrant, respectively, less underwriting discounts and commissions, solely to cover overallotments, if any.
+The purchase price to be paid per additional share of common stock shall be equal to the public offering price of one unit, less the underwriting discount, and the purchase price to be paid per additional warrant shall be \$\\$\$.
+If this option is exercised in full, the total price to the public will be \$\\$\$ and the total net proceeds, before expenses, to us will be \$\\$\$